 I’ve just completed writing the second orchestral piece of my Annunciation Triptych called ‘Mary/ Transcendence after Trauma’ for which I recently posted some sketches.
 I wrote about the first part, Sappho/ Bioluminescence earlier this year and now there’s one remaining part to compose, ‘Fatimah/ Flowers of Jubilation’.

-Mary/ Transcendence after Trauma is commissioned by the Musica Viva concert series of the Bavarian Radio.
-The premiere is planned for 2 Oct 2020* in Munich with the Bavarian Radio Symphony Orchestra conducted by Peter Rundel (who also premiered Extinction Events and Dawn Chorus).
+Mary/ Transcendence after Trauma was commissioned by the Musica Viva concert series of the Bavarian Radio.
+Originally to be premiered on 2 Oct 2020 and postponed due to the pandemic, the work will performed on 28 Jan 2022 by the Bavarian Radio Symphony Orchestra conducted by Johannes Kalitzke.
 I am very grateful for the association with this incredible series and orchestra which have built up big audiences for new music through their bold curation of substantial projects, first under the directorship of the pioneering experimental composer Josef Anton Reidl and now under Winrich Hopp.
 This is the third work of mine to be commissioned by Musica Viva and performed by the orchestra, the others being The Compass, 2005-06 (jointly commissioned by the Sydney Symphony Orchestra) and Pearl, Ochre, Hair String, 2010 (jointly commissioned by the West Australian Symphony Orchestra), recordings of which appear on the Hat Art label.

 i.
 Still Life with foetus and Angel

 iic.
 Audi maris magni limbus (Hear, O great earth-girdle of the ocean)

 iv.
 Sidera super terram cadent (the Stars fall over the earth)